BeeKeeperAI/EscrowAI-Sample-Validation-Template/README.md

    - Organize files according to encryption requirements

 2. **Package the algorithm**:
    Login to EscrowAI and use the Encryption Tool to package your entire algorithm directory and mark sensitive files for encryption.
-This will also transparently created your required secrets.yaml file which is a manifest of where files should be placed when they are unencrypted after loading.
+This will also transparently create your required secrets.yaml file which is a manifest of where files should be placed when they are unencrypted after loading.

 3. **Upload to EscrowAI**:
    - Use the EscrowAI platform interface